 The amount of an employee’s salary exempt from levy depends on his/her tax filing status, number of dependents, and frequency of pay and is calculated with the help of an IRS table.
 The taxpayer in this case was single with no dependents and was paid weekly.
 The taxpayer’s gross weekly pay was $1700.
-From this amount the taxpayer’s regular federal income tax and social security was withheld and remitted to the IRS as usual.
-Based upon the IRS tables the taxpayer was allowed to keep only $195 (exempt amount) and the employer sent the balance of the net pay to the IRS as a result of the wage levy.
+From this amount, the taxpayer’s regular federal income tax and social security were withheld and remitted to the IRS as usual.
+Based on the IRS tables the taxpayer was allowed to keep only $249 (exempt amount) and the employer sent the balance of the net pay to the IRS as a result of the wage levy.

 We informed the taxpayer that the collection period would shortly expire.
 After several days he reached a decision to take a vacation for the next two months as he did not want to work and have the IRS garnish his wages, nor did he want to make an alternative payment arrangement with the IRS, which would require him to disclose his financial condition.